meibraransari/HomeLAB/README.md

 🔄🏡 Small Homelab for 2023! 💻🔧

-Hey folks! 👋 I am excited to give you a sneak peek into my Homelab setup! 🤓 🚀 As a DevOps engeener we neeed a lab where we can deploy & test our microservices/application.
-Here is my homelab.
+Hey folks! 👋 I am excited to give you a sneak peek into my Homelab setup! 🤓 🚀 As a DevOps engineer we need a lab where we can deploy & test our microservices/applications.
+Here is my home lab.
 Nothing special but mine.

 <img src="Home-Lab.png" alt="Home-Lab.png" width="800"/>